Fi1ipe5ant0s/go-pki/README.md

 # Disclaimer

-This is not an official Google product.
+This Product was initially created by Google however it was dropped and no longer maintaied since 2017.å